VimsRocz/IMU/README.md

 ## Tests

-Run the unit tests with `pytest`.
-Make sure the Python dependencies are installed first:
+Run the unit tests with `pytest`. **Installing the required Python packages is mandatory** before executing any tests:

 ```bash
 pip install -r requirements.txt